-Harness your creative talent and perfect your practice with the Certificate IV in Design.
+Harness your creative talent and learn the essentials of design thinking, principles, and applications with the Certificate IV in Design.
 Learn core design processes, master typography, and fine-tune your creative thinking skills.

 Studying during COVID-19 Restrictions

 We've had to make adjustments to how our courses are delivered due to the restrictions imposed by COVID-19.
 This means that we're currently offering a combination of delivery modes including online and flexible learning and, where we can, on-campus classes with strict social distancing in place.

 This course will prepare you to work in the design industry as a qualified Design Assistant or Junior Graphic Design Assistant.

 Armed with essential design and creative thinking skills, you'll have the opportunity to further your knowledge and skills to seek employment in the Visual Arts and Craft and Design industry.

 After successful completion of this course you may wish to pursue further training and complete the CUA50715 Diploma of Graphic Design

 Jewellery and Object Design - 13th July, Tue/Fri - 9am - 4pm / 2021